dask/dask-blog/_posts/2019-06-19-python-gpus-status-update.md

 We're improving the state of scalable GPU computing in Python.

-This post lays out the current status broadly, and describes future work.
-It also summarizes several other more focused blogposts from recent months, and includes links for the interested reader.
+This post lays out the current status, and describes future work.
+It also summarizes and links to several other more blogposts from recent months that drill down into different topics for the interested reader.

 Broadly we cover briefly the following categories: